Introduction: The Battle of the Heavyweights

 Portfolio Overlap & Sector Bets

-Both funds share a 12.54% overlap in their portfolios, with common holdings in companies like HDFC Bank Ltd. and ICICI Bank Ltd. However, their sector allocations differ significantly:
+Both funds share a 22.54% overlap in their top holdings, which includes major players like HDFC Bank Ltd. and ICICI Bank Ltd. However, their sector allocations differ considerably.

 The Final Verdict: Which Should You Buy?